danrusu/qa-cop/meetings/23_04_kick_off/README.md

 const age = 41; // block scoped; cannot reassign to the variable age = age + 1; // this will throw

-let salary = 5000; // block scoped; variable can be reassigned salary = salary + 500;
+let salary; // block scoped; variable can be reassigned salary = 2000;
+salary = salary + 500;
 salary = 'no income';